frequenz-floss/frequenz-api-dispatch/README.md

 Frequenz gRPC API to propagate dispatches to microgrids.

+Also checkout the [high-level overview](https://github.com/frequenz-floss/frequenz-sdk-python/wiki/APIs-stack-and-repositories-structure) of the various api repositories and how they work together

 Dispatches might include, for example:

 * Hard shutdown of a location or an individual microgrid component